 Artifact 1-6 30%

-You may roll a percentile roll or a d20 to check for malfunction, but roll only once.
-If your device already has an attack roll (such as a gadget with a spell attack roll or a firearm), then the attack roll you make to attack is also the malfunction check.
+You may roll a percentile roll or a d20 to check for malfunction (choose one), and if your device already has an attack roll (such as a gadget with a spell attack roll or a firearm), then your attack roll is also your malfunction check.

-If you can roll multiple times (such as making multiple attacks or rolling with advantage or disadvantage, only the first roll counts for malfunction in that turn.
+If you can roll multiple times (such as making multiple attacks or rolling with advantage or disadvantage), only the first roll is a test for malfunction.
+At any case, you roll only one malfunction check per round.

 Dedicated tinkers can lower their malfunction rates by certain modifications and by class features (such as by the Knack for It ability).
-When a device first malfunctions, it does not work as intended, and gains the malfunctioned condition (See Appendix A for details on malfunctions and mishaps).
+When a device first malfunctions, it does not work as intended.
+If a malfunctioning device malfunctions again, however, it suffers a mishap instead (See Appendix A for details on malfunctions and mishaps).

-Device save DC = 8 + the designer’s proficiency bonus + the designer’s Intelligence modifier
+Device save DC = 8 + the designer’s Proficiency Bonus + the designer’s Intelligence modifier

-If you are using a device that was purchased or generically-found, treat the designer’s Intelligence modifier as +2, and use your own Proficiency Bonus.
+Device Save DC (Generic) = 10 + your Proficiency bonus (if proficient)

+Generic devices (such as store-bought) treat their creator’s Intelligence modifier as +2.
 If you are using a firearm or explosive and you don’t have proficiency, do not add your Proficiency Bonus.

 Using Technological Devices